-Twitter has serious growth problems, and engagement is very low.
+Twitter has growth problems, and engagement is very low.
 Is it time to reconsider Facebook?

-The problem with Twitter now, however, is that fewer and fewer people are using it, so who is taking any notice of all that automated book promotion?
+The problem with Twitter now though is the growth of new users.
+So who is going to take notice of all that automated book promotion?

-Even though I have healthy follower numbers, my rate of follower growth has slowed noticeably over the last year and a half, as has key metrics such as impressions and link clicks.
+Even though I have healthy follower numbers, my rate of follower growth has slowed noticeably over the last few years, as has key metrics such as impressions and link clicks.

-When I look at my statistics, it’s very clear that fewer people are using Twitter on a regular basis, and of those who do, they spend less time per day on the platform.
+When I look at my statistics, it’s very clear that fewer new users are using Twitter on a regular basis, and of those who do, they spend less time per day on the platform.

-In other words, the potential to engage with readers and attract attention to books is diminishing.
+In other words, the potential to engage with readers and attract attention to books is not growing at anywhere near the rate of five years ago.

 Another way to look at this is that perhaps Twitter was never a terrific platform for promoting books anyway.
 Just because it is possible to blast out promotional posts, doesn’t mean that it works.

-My feeling is that Twitter was until recent times a great platform for creating a name or brand awareness and delivering a lot of blog traffic, which have been my main aims, but it’s not very useful for selling books.
+My feeling is that Twitter is a great platform for creating a name or brand awareness and delivering a lot of blog traffic, which have been my main aims, but it’s not very useful for selling books.

 In any event, Twitter is stalling, and no matter what your marketing aims, fewer new users and fewer active users do not bode well for success, even if it’s free.